misobarisic/SafePaste/README.md

 When you open a link, SafePaste reads and decodes whatever is after the first `/` after which the appropriate data is displayed in the editor.

-This process is done entirely **in your browser**, and the web server hosting NoPaste [never has access to the fragment](https://en.wikipedia.org/wiki/Fragment_identifier)

 ## HTTP REST